Homer W. Turner was born on May 21, 1873 in Fayette County, PA, the son of George Washington and Mary Frances (White) Turner.

 Evidence suggests that at about age 11, following the divorce of her parents, she relocated with her mother to Philadelphia.

-At the age of 23, in about 1927, she was united in matrimony with 22-year-old Albert Charles Wenger (1906-1997), a native of Philadelphia.
+At the age of 23, in about 1927, she was united in matrimony with 22-year-old Albert Charles Wenger (1906-1997), also spelled "Winger" and a native of Philadelphia.
 Albert earned a living at the time of marriage as a machinist with a radio company.

 The couple appears not to have reproduced.